SAP/karma-ui5/README.md

 The URL where UI5 should be loaded from.

-When omitted and the project contains a `ui5.yaml` file, the [UI5 Tooling](https://github.com/SAP/ui5-tooling) will be used as server middleware.
+When omitted and the project contains a `ui5.yaml` file, [UI5 Tooling](https://github.com/SAP/ui5-tooling) will be used as server middleware.

 Example:
 ```js